getchip/PocketCHIP-Docs/source/includes/_applications.md

 The **SunVox tracker** is a fully featured music production studio.
 It's lightweight, sounds great, and is designed to work with a stylus on a single, small screen.
 As a result, it's a perfect fit for for making music and playing with sound on PocketC.H.I.P..

 To get started launch **SunVox**, put on some headphones, press **SHIFT-space** to start playback, and dive into a complete world of electronic sound.
+While SunVox is pretty much limitless in its configuration, C.H.I.P. has limied CPU and memory resources.
+Keep in mind if you add a lot of filters, reverbs, and delays, SunVox might stutter on playback.
+It's also a good idea to quit any other processes running on C.H.I.P. using ALT-tab to go to other applications and windows and CTL-q to quit them.

 ### Interface Overview
 Here's a quick overview of what you see when you launch **SunVox**, and what the different parts of the interface do.
 Visit [the SunVox page](http://www.warmplace.ru/wiki/sunvox:manual_en) for more information, including complete keyboard mappings.
 There are also lots of introductory SunVox videos on YouTube, just search for **SunVox intro videos**.